raydot/nailing-the-coding-interview/chapters/03-strings.md

 So when computer programmers talk about "characters," this is what is meant.
 A series of symbols mapped to a lookup table, that translates them to the corresponding electrical signal represented by a keyboard key.
 None of that is likely to come up as an interview question, but it’s a basic idea that it’s important to understand as a developer.

 Another important thing to know is that not all characters are visible characters.
 The "space", "tab", "return", and "enter" (not always the same as return!) characters — and others — are mapped to the lookup table the same as visible characters, and have to be accounted for when you’re parsing strings.
-These characters are sometimes called "escape" characters since they can only be represented in strings using a symbol preceded by the character "\\.
+These characters are sometimes called "escape" characters since they can only be represented in strings using a symbol preceded by a backslash (`\`).
 A "tab", "space", and "newline" are meaningful symbols to many programming languages and so you can’t always just type them into a string.
 Instead you must type a tab character as `\t`.
 A return is `\r`, newline is `\n`, even a space must sometimes be escaped to mean a string as a character and not a symbol that a programming language needs to consider.

 These are all things to keep in mind when you hear the word "character."
 When you hear the phrase "array of characters" you should immediately think of a string, and vice-versa.
 And when you think of either you should picture that array as potentially containing the visible and non-visible characters that can be found in a table stored somewhere in the operating system.